FujitsuPolycom/inference-runtime-profiles/profiles/glm52-v20-lmcache-fp8rope/README.md

 | KV record format | 368 bytes, FP8 RoPE |
 | Served name | `GLM-5.2` |

-This is not the plain `lukealonso/GLM-5.2-NVFP4` checkpoint.
-That model is a base component of the hybrid checkpoint.
-The hybrid checkpoint retains all experts and uses the custom v20 serving stack.

 ## Reference hardware

 - 4x NVIDIA RTX PRO 6000 Blackwell, 96 GiB each